CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/bulk-changes-on-bills-of-materials/bom-to-mor-update.md

 ## Installation

-This feature is available through an AppEngine job that is automatically installed during the [BulkChange plugin installation](../bulk-changes-on-bills-of-materials/installation-and-configuration.md).
+This feature is available through an CompuTec AppEngine job that is automatically installed during the [BulkChange plugin installation](../bulk-changes-on-bills-of-materials/installation-and-configuration.md).

 To function properly: